+The Board Audit Committee, a sub-committee of the Board, is responsible for monitoring the entity's risk management framework and reporting to the Board.
+It provides independent assurance to the Board that the risk management framework is appropriate, consistently implemented and operating effectively.

-The Board Audit Committee monitors compliance with the branch's risk management framework and reviews the adequacy of the framework in relation to the risks faced by the branch.
-The Board Audit Committee is assisted in its oversight role by Internal Audit.
-Internal Audit undertakes regular reviews of risk management controls and procedures, the results of which are reported to the Board Audit Committee as part of a three lines of defence model.
+The Board Audit Committee is assisted in its role by Internal Audit.
+Internal Audit undertakes regular reviews and tests of risk management controls and procedures, the results of which are reported to the Committee.